- SAP has made enormous claims for Fiori being a game changer for SAP applications.

 I have never seen anything approaching this on any SAP project.
 Most SAP projects are just trying to get through a long queue of uninspiring reports from the SAP BW.

 I have seen companies set-up their internal development using iOS as a platform that has nothing to do with SAP.
-The data is integrated to SAP.
-It works great and mobile is not an area that SAP has a chance of being involved in, so SAP should probably stop wasting its resources to “make it happen.”
+The data is integrated into SAP.
+It works great, and mobile is not an area that SAP has a chance of being involved in, so SAP should probably stop wasting its resources to “make it happen.”
 There are segments that you don’t necessarily have to provide an offering.

 While SAP has been wasting time with Fiori, SAPGUI keeps getting older.
 With Fiori losing credibility, it may be time for SAP to pivot to a new user interface offering!